LinkedIn Ad

 • Percentage in follower growth gained on social media channels you managed

-Demonstrating your capabilities using numbers in your marketing interview can help employers see the potential value you could add to their company.
+Demonstrating your capabilities using numbers in your interview shows that you’re a data-driven marketer and can help employers see the potential value you’d add to their company.

 Boost your marketing know-how by taking advantage of online certifications.
 This is something you can do right now to prepare for your next marketing interview!